Inexpensive Advertising Strategies to Help Your Nonprofit

 The word “viral” is heavily abused in advertising these days.
 And when someone asks for a viral video, what they are really saying is “get me millions of impressions for the least amount of money possible.”

 With most industries, that’s tough.
 But when it comes to nonprofits, there is a natural tendency for people to want to share what they see because they know they will be helping a good cause.
-They are not going to share something boring or inappropriate, however, so think about stories you can tell that connect with people on an emotional level.
+They are not going to share something boring, however, so think about stories you can tell that connect with people on an emotional level.

 4. Get a Donate Button Added to Your Facebook Page